anerli/learncoin/README.md

 Open the LearnCoin directory and cd into 'client/learncoin-client'.
 Run `npm install` followed by `npm start`.
 If the webpage does not open automatically you should be able to find it at 'localhost:3000'.

+## Logging in

+Anything, other than no input, is seen as valid and will redirect you to the homepage.